 Other antibodies have been developed with specificity against point mutations and other types of mutations.
 Point mutation-specific antibodies will only react with target proteins bearing a specific amino acid substitution.
 Fusion-specific antibodies that only recognize proteins resulting from in-frame fusion mutations, such as the SS18-SSX fusion protein, are less common.
 Truncation mutations could be probed by designing experiments that incorporate antibodies that recognize the N- vs C-terminus of the truncated protein.
 Antibodies that recognize mutations involved in disease processes such as cancers may go on to be developed as clinical diagnostic tools (see below).

 Another way of classifying antibodies considers whether they are polyclonal or monoclonal; the main distinction between the two refers to the B cells that generated them.
-Polyclonal antibodies are derived from mixed, or heterogeneous, B cell populations, meaning that a tube of polyclonal antibody will actually contain many different antibodies.
-If the polyclonal is highly selective, the antibodies in this mixture will bind to multiple epitopes within the target protein, but not any other epitopes.
-Monoclonal antibodies, on the other hand, are produced by identical B cells, so a tube of purified monoclonal antibody will contain multiple copies of the same antibody and should bind a single epitope.
-The bottom line is that, when available, monoclonals offer more consistent performance than polyclonals, a topic that will be explored in more detail in Part 4 of Antibody Essentials.
+Polyclonal antibodies are derived from mixed, or heterogeneous, B cell populations, meaning that a tube of polyclonal antibodies will actually contain many different antibodies.
+If the polyclonal is highly selective, the antibodies in this mixture will bind to multiple epitopes within the target protein, but not any other epitopes (Figure 5).

 Research Use Only (RUO) Antibodies